 Having an agent who has a strong background in new construction proves invaluable to buyers throughout the building process.
-Experienced construction agents can best help you understand the contract you are signing, and guide you through the process with confidence.
+Experienced new construction agents can best help you understand the contract you are signing, and guide you through the process with confidence.

 - Are there lenders that will offer new construction loan programs?